pixie-io/docs.px.dev/content/en/tutorials/pixie-101/request-tracing.md

 A developer has noticed that the demo application's `cart` service is reporting errors.

 <Alert variant="outlined" severity="info">
-  To see high-level error rates for all of the services in your cluster, check out the <a href="https://docs.px.dev/tutorials/pixie-101/service-health/#service-graph">Service Graph</a> section of the Service Health tutorial.
+  To see high-level error rates for all of the services in your cluster, check out the <a href="https://docs.px.dev/tutorials/pixie-101/service-performance/#service-graph">Service Graph</a> section of the Service Performance tutorial.
 </Alert>

-Let's use Pixie to find specific HTTP errors:
+Let's use Pixie to look at HTTP requests with specific types of errors:

 1. Select `px/http_data_filtered` from the script drop-down menu.